anna-hope/rye-uv-workshop/README.md

 to when working with Python projects?

 Take a look at each project's `pyproject.toml`.
 Do you notice any quirks or differences in either of them?

+`pyproject.toml` is the [current standard](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)
+for Python tooling broadly, not just uv or Rye.
+But you might notice that uv and Rye add their own sections that *aren't* part of the standard (notably, `tool.x.dev-dependencies` and the line).
+Those are definitely useful, and the standard specification currently provides no alternative.
+Do you think there might be any issues with these tools introducing their own, non-standard structure?

 ### For the adventurous